 And yet it is very different.
 The story begins with a dead body, Del Gilbert.
 This turns out to be a prominent publisher who is found dead in his office by the co-owner of the publishing house.
 The partner is Joshua Blake, a literary agent who may or may not have a few more scruples than the recently deceased.

 What follows is a humourous, stylish and pacy thriller which owes more in style to Dashiell Hammett though certainly has shades of Chandler as well.
 There are great descriptions of women wearing ordinary clothes in extraordinary ways as well as alcohol soaked regret in every second or third page.

 I won’t lie.
 If you’re a proud feminist who thinks stuff like this should have been left on the shelf sixty years ago I probably won’t convince you otherwise here.
 The women in the book are all judged on their looks which is a bit desperate.
-Also, Blake is not a particularly likeable character and often comes across as spiteful and contempt for those lesser than him.
+Also, Blake is not a particularly likeable character and often comes across as spiteful and has contempt for those lesser than him.

 With that said, there’s plenty to like.
 McBain evokes vivid images of streets and gravel driveways like they were in the last days of Rome.
 The weather, almost always a key staple of McBain’s stories is almost certainly a supporting cast member here too, this time a mercury-busting heatwave.